 In this course, you will be introduced to a variety of field techniques used in ecological research through occasional classroom lectures and intensive field activities.
 The class will begin with an overview of sampling methodologies common to the discipline of ecology and progress into hands-on and remote sampling techniques for plants, insects, amphibians, reptiles, birds and mammals.
 You will become familiar with Virginia's flora and fauna, gain experience in sampling and identifying representative plants, invertebrates and vertebrates, and obtain experience in making observations and characterizing ecological interactions related to population ecology, community ecology and behavioral ecology.
-Also, you will maintain a field journal and complete a proposal for an ecology field project including a literature review, research question and detailed overview of the methods necessary to collect and analyze data.
+Also, you will maintain a field journal and complete a research proposal following adapted guidelines of Mason's OSCAR program.
 Come to Front Royal ready to work hard and to spend long days in the field.
 Bring hiking boots, raingear, and comfortable work clothes that you can get dirty, including long-sleeved pants, shirts and at least two water bottles.